University of Texas School of Law: Bernard and Audre Rapoport Center for Human Rights and Justice

-The Bernard and Audre Rapoport Center for Human Rights and Justice, located at the University of Texas School of Law, serves as a focal point for critical, interdisciplinary analysis and practice of human rights and social justice.
+The Bernard and Audre Rapoport Center for Human Rights and Justice serves as a focal point for critical, interdisciplinary analysis and practice of human rights and social justice.
 The Rapoport Center was founded in 2004 by Professor Karen Engle, Minerva House Drysdale Regents Chair in Law, thanks to a donation from the Bernard and Audre Rapoport Foundation to the University of Texas School of Law.
 The Rapoport Foundation was founded in 1986 by Bernard Rapoport and his wife Audre.
 In 2010, Daniel Brinks, Associate Professor of Government at the University of Texas at Austin, became co-director of the Center.
 The Center has over one hundred affiliated faculty members from various schools and departments within the University of Texas at Austin.

 In February 2013, the Rapoport Center received a three-year, $150,000 grant from the Creekmore and Adele Fath Charitable Foundation to highlight the life and career of Sissy Farenthold, an American Democratic politician, activist, lawyer and educator, perhaps best known for her run for Texas Governor and for her nomination for Vice President in the 1972 Democratic National Convention.
 The project documents Farenthold's contributions to Texas and U.S. politics, the women's peace movement, and international human rights and justice.
 The Rapoport Center will work with the Dolph Briscoe Center for American History (where Farenthold's papers are housed) in order to process and preserve Farenthold's papers, digitize archival documents and images, produce videotaped interviews, and expand the content of the Rapoport Center's website.